HL7/fhir-project-mhealth/ig-data/input/pagecontent/20_general_observations.md

 The Category Content Category includes all requirements for from the following subcategories:
  * [Coded Observations](coded_observations.html)
+   .

  * [Numeric Observations](numeric_observations.html)
-   This section describes requirements of observations which reflect numeric values
+   This section describes requirements of observations which reflect numeric values.